atom/github/docs/feature-requests/003-pull-request-review.md

 This item is opened in the workspace's right dock when the user:

 * Clicks the review progress bar in the GitHub tab.
-* Clicks the "open" button on the review summary footer of a `PullRequestDetailItem`.
+* Clicks the "open reviews" button on the review summary footer of a `PullRequestDetailItem`.
 * Clicks the "<>" button on a review comment in the "Files Changed" tab of a `PullRequestDetailItem`.

 It shows a scrollable view of all of the reviews and comments associated with a specific pull request,